newfound8ion/developer/docs/ipsp/overview.md

 IPSP is the open-spource data construct that makes it possible.

 With IPSP, humans and machines have a shared language to represent value.
+Machines can discern good content fromn noise, real users from bots, by having access to verifiable digital footprints in the form of anonymous numerical values, or points.

 IPSP brings the fungibility and universality of money, with the utility of graphs and attestations to unlock the next frontier for a decentralized Internet.

-With IPSP, you can travel the Internet with your own graph and have it recoignized by any application which can use it to better understand you, your taste, preferences, how you see the world and how the world sees you, while keeping full control over who can see what where and when.
+With IPSP, you can travel the Internet with your own graph and have it recoignized by any application which can use it to better understand you, your taste, preferences, how you see the world and how the world sees you, in an agent-centric, privacy-preserving way.

-The data construct is derived from the verifiable credentials and blockchain assets primitives and take sthe best of Schema.org and ActivityStreams which are well known W3C standards.
+The IPSP data construct is derived from the verifiable credentials and blockchain assets primitives and take sthe best of Schema.org and ActivityStreams which are well known W3C standards.

 It looks like this:

 ![image](https://github.com/newfound8ion/developer/assets/112469623/2c68aa64-5258-48db-9355-2d9b9b4ba086)

-Now where it gets fascinating is that it not only unlocks a fully interoperable and open Agent Graph fixing cold-starts problems, vendor lock-ins and sunk cost for users, it also creates a massive dataset of behavioural data and a shared language between machine learning agents, unlocking a truly decentralized and intelligent hypernetwork on top of which decentralized AI (DeAI) can thrive, alongside many powerful use cases such as reputation, sybil resistance, algorithmic rankings, data science and many more.
+Now where it gets fascinating is that it not only unlocks a fully interoperable and open Agent Graph fixing cold-starts problems, vendor lock-ins and sunk cost for users, it also creates a massive dataset of behavioural data and a shared language between machine learning agents, unlocking a truly decentralized and intelligent hypernetwork on top of which decentralized AI (DeAI) can thrive, alongside many powerful use cases such as reputation, sybil resistance, collaborative filtering, data science and many more.

 IPSP has currently two implementations: